Thiamin (Vitamin B1): The Critical B Vitamin for Brain Health, Energy, and Mental Wellness

 Microbiome Support

-Research published in the Journal of Nutritional Biochemistry has shown that thiamin influences the composition of the gut microbiome, potentially favoring beneficial bacteria that produce short-chain fatty acids (SCFAs).
-These SCFAs, particularly butyrate, support intestinal barrier function and have direct anti-inflammatory effects on the brain.
-Additionally, some gut bacteria can actually synthesize thiamin, creating a symbiotic relationship that benefits both the microbiome and the host.
+Research published in the journal **Nutrients** has shown that **dietary Vitamin B1 intake influences the composition of the gut microbiome**, particularly affecting bacteria like *Ruminococcaceae*, which rely on external B1 sources.
+This process is also involved in the consequent production of **short-chain fatty acids (SCFAs)** like butyrate, which support intestinal barrier function and have direct anti-inflammatory effects on the brain.
+This suggests a symbiotic relationship that benefits both the microbiome and the host.

 Vagus Nerve Signaling